 The goal of the APPLE Training Institute is to empower teams of student-athletes and administrators in creating institution-specific action plans to promote student-athlete health and wellness.
 All teams are required to submit their action plans prior to departure from the institute.
 Each team selects a primary “slice” of the APPLE model and a secondary focus if applicable.
-Seventy-six teams, representing all three NCAA divisions, attended the January 2017 institutes.
-We are pleased to share details from the action plans they submitted.
+A summary of action plans from the past several years is provided below.

 - Create a recruitment policy focusing on the on-campus visit.
 The policy will include pre-visit preparation, hosting guidelines, and post-visit wrap-up.